atl-tw/xddl/docs/index.md

 >
 > -- Tony Hoare

-We want to make it easy to build something where there are obviously no deficiencies.
+We want to make it easy to build something where there are obviously no deficiencies... at least in your data definitions.

 ----------
 <p align="center">